-I’ve said it before and I’ll say it again: before our RTW, Southeast Asia had never been at the top of my list.
+I’ve said it before and I’ll say it again.
+Before our RTW, Southeast Asia had never been at the top of my list — let alone a full 10 days in Vietnam.
 Pretty much all of South America and most of Africa trumped my desire to head toward the backpackers’ holy land.
 It’s not that I NEVER wanted to go!
 I just had a laundry list of places I’d rather see first.

 Obviously, SEA ultimately finagled its way into our five month plan.
 As soon as we settled on our itinerary, I suddenly realized just how much I want to see ALL OF IT.
 Sure, we were cramming Singapore, Vietnam, Cambodia and Thailand into one month, but what about Laos?!
 Malaysia?
 The Phillipines!
 Indonesia!?!
 Photos of beaches and street food and elephants were clouding my vision!

 Fortunately, the ever-logical hubs stepped in and said, “here is a glass of wine and here is our itinerary.”

 And thus our new Official Planner of All Things Southeast Asia was born… you know, post-Singapore.
 Singapore was all me.
 (Because we already booked our flight.
 All I had to do was figure out where we were sleeping and what we were eating.
 I didn’t even do a great job with that one).

 So, post-Singapore, the Official Planner of All Things Southeast Asia first took us to… Vietnam!